Preparing aged-care facilities for assessor-led funding under AN-ACC

 Avoid optimisation patterns that imply control over classification.

-Visual 4 - Legacy ACFI solution Calculator-led workflows reinforced internal scoring rather than assessor-aligned preparation.
+Visual 4 - Calculator-led workflows reinforced internal scoring.

-2. Mirror AN-ACC instruments as the primary information architecture
+Use AN-ACC instruments as the primary information architecture.

-Visual 5 - AN-ACC instrument–led navigation Navigation mirrors the national AN-ACC instrument structure, grouping evidence under each assessment section.
+Visual 5 - Navigation mirrors the AN-ACC structure.

-Facilities needed to show assessors where supporting documentation lived without duplicating records.
-Evidence remained part of the resident record while becoming linkable to assessment sections.
+Evidence remained part of the resident record while becoming explicitly linkable to assessment sections, enabling traceability without duplication.

 User experience prioritisation